xcart/xcart-docs/_pages/kb_en/countries__states_and_zones/countries_states.md

 order: 110
 published: false
 ---
 X-Cart has a biult-in list of 249 countries of the world with states configured for 11 of them (Argentina, Brazil, Canada, China, India, Indonesia, Japan, Mexico, Thailand, United Kingdom and United States).
-All information on countries and states in X-Cart is based on Wikipedia.
+All information on countries and states in X-Cart is based on [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2 "Managing Countries and States").

 A store admin can enable/disable the countries used in the store and add/edit states for countries if necessary.